crate/cratedb-guide/docs/start/application/index.md

 :link-type: url
 A JavaScript guestbook app with several backend implementations.
 +++
-Each uses a different client library to communicate with CrateDB over HTTP.
+Each application uses a different client library to communicate with CrateDB over HTTP.
 :::

 :::{grid-item-card} Geospatial data